Vine shuts off sharing, launches Vine Camera

 Chelsea Manning to be freed this May

 Vine as we know it is dead.
-Today Twitter turned off sharing, Liking, commenting, and Revining in Vine, and released its succesor Vine Camera as an app update on iOS and Android.
-It’s also discontinued the Vine Windows Phone app.
+Today Twitter turned off sharing, liking, commenting and revining in Vine, and released its successor, Vine Camera, as an app update on iOS and Android.
+It has also discontinued the Vine Windows Phone app.

 For now you can still open the old Vine app if you don’t update, where you can view your old feed and profile, and download your videos.
 But Twitter confirms to me that eventually if you don’t update to Vine Camera, the app will stop working and you won’t have any functionality.

-There’s not much of a walkthrough to give for Vine Camera.
+There’s not much of a walk-through to give for Vine Camera.
 It’s basically just the camera screen of the old app with no social network attached.
-The grid, focus lock, ghost line-up, and flash tools are still there.
-But you’ll no longer be able to use the Vine Soundboard, Snap-To-Beat, or Featured Track soundtracking tools.
+The grid, focus lock, ghost line-up and flash tools are still there, but you’ll no longer be able to use the Vine Soundboard, Snap-To-Beat or Featured Track soundtracking tools.

 Once you shoot a video, a sharing screen appears with options to save to your camera roll and post to Twitter turned on by default.
 You can add a caption or change which Twitter account you share from, but that’s it.
 Vines shared on Twitter are hosted in their tweets on the Twitter platform and don’t show any Vine logo.